MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 6. Once the credentials file is stored in the MSD, the device will detect a change in credentials and auto-reboot if a Wi-Fi connection is already not established.
 In case there is an existing connection, manually reboot the device to use the new credentials.

-6. Upon reboot, the device connects to the Wi-Fi followed by the cloud, and the red user LED will turn off.
+6. Upon reboot, the device connects to the Wi-Fi followed by the cloud, and the red user LED will turn OFF.

-7. Now, the device control page (landing page of “_clickme.html_” will indicate that the device data is available by showing a (tick) mark above the state corresponding to the device connection stage.
+7. The device control page (landing page of “_clickme.html_” will indicate that the device data is now available by showing a (tick) mark above the state corresponding to the device connection stage.

 <p align="center">
 <img src="resources/media/image3.png"/>